ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 Programming environments
 ------------------------

 On login to ARCHER2, the ``PrgEnv-cray`` module will be loaded, as will a ``cce`` module.
 The latter makes available Cray's compilers from the Cray Compiling Environment (CCE), while the former provides the correct wrappers and support to use them.
-The GNU Compiler Collection (GCC) and the AMD Optimizing Compiler Collection (AOCC) compilers are also available.
-To make use of any of the three Programming Environments, simply swap to the correct ``PrgEnv`` module.
+The GNU Compiler Collection (GCC) is also available.
+To make use of any Programming Environment, simply swap to the correct ``PrgEnv`` module.
 After doing so the compiler wrappers (``cc``, ``CC`` and ``ftn``) will correctly call the compilers from the new suite.
-The default version of the corresponding compiler suite will also be loaded, but you may swap to another version if you wish.
+The default version of the corresponding compiler suite will also be loaded, but you may swap to another available version if you wish.

 The following table summarises the suites and associated programming environments.